Upper Fraser, British Columbia: Community

 There being no gymnasium for school or community use, School District 57 proposed two more classrooms, a library and a gymnasium be included in the 1980 capital budget, which comprised $61,460 for sites, $718,500 for buildings, and $44,000 for equipment.
 That year, a surplus teacherage was tendered for sale.
 Lorne Brown succeeded Rob Howardson as principal for the 1981/82 school year.
 The classroom/library construction commenced in 1982, with a time capsule buried in the foundations.
 The RDFFG covering half the almost $500,000 gymnasium cost, the expanded facilities were ready the next year.
 The two surplus portables were sold.

 Thelma & Paul Misiura, son of John & Margaret Misiura of Hansard, ran a general store by the early 1980s.
 The original general store, which Dave Lee managed as late as October 1980, appears to have ceased operating, because the premises were available for rental two and a half years later.

 Having only seven pupils, Sinclair Mills elementary closed permanently and the students assimilated into the 138-member Upper Fraser elementary for the 1983/84 school year.
 The latter's enrolments had not fallen below 70 during the prior decade.

 With highway paving complete, Northwood bussed employees to and from the sawmill, and the Upper Fraser population of around 500 began declining.
 Barbara Osten became principal for the 1984/85 school year.
 By this time, bussing for higher grades was to Duchess Park Secondary School.

 During the 1985/86 year, 28 students bussed from Aleza Lake and Sinclair Mills to Upper Fraser, but the service ceased the next year owing to insufficient numbers.
 RDFFG and parental lobbying for the 12 students affected proved unfruitful.
 Operating at 46 percent student capacity, Upper Fraser's four smaller-sized classes rendered significantly increased costs per student.
-With 48 enrolments and about 300 residents, further declines were anticipated, and the ongoing costs for the gymnasium became an increasing burden.
+With 48 enrollments and about 300 residents, further declines were anticipated, and the ongoing costs for the gymnasium became an increasing burden.
 Parents were concerned about the impact a closure would have on the community.

 In 1999, having given 12 months' notice to tenants of the 24 occupied houses, Northwood closed the 30-house town site, leaving a community of 15–20 privately owned homes, including a store.
 The three times daily free bus service from Prince George continued to serve mill employees.
 The school board budgeted $45,645 for the removal and disposal of the school buildings and gym.

 Although only three students travelled from Sinclair Mills by 2010, parents successfully appealed a proposal to eliminate this section from the Giscome school bus service, and the route remained.

 In 2015, Canada Post mandated reduced hours at rural post-offices, such as Upper Fraser.
 The modest general store/post-office property continues to operate with the Faulkner's granddaughter in charge.